 - We help the other person(s) to understand the goal (what we want to achieve) of the conversation.
 We allow our conversation partners to prepare for what is coming, especially if the topic is emotionally loaded.

-- We help our listeners understand the role that we want them to play in the conversation: fellow problem solver, an employee receiving instructions, a student receiving education, emotional supporter, etc.
+- We help our listeners understand the role that we want them to play in the conversation: a fellow problem solver, an employee receiving instructions, a student receiving education, an emotional supporter, etc.

 When we begin a conversation by taking the wishes of the other person into account, we generate goodwill for productive disagreement and creative problem-solving.